Other opportunities

 The European Union (EU) celebrates May as the month of diversity to highlight the importance of diversity and inclusion (D&I) in society.
 Diversity basically reflects the nature of a person’s unique and distinct qualities and relates to people’s different values in terms of gender, age, ethnicity, religion, sexual orientation, abilities and experience.

-One of the D&I issues is discrimination on grounds of age, existing on the job market for a long time and affecting people of different generations.
-While competition on the job market is becoming increasingly intense and the law prohibits discrimination in the workplace, in reality many people still face this issue when trying to find or keep a job or being denied the opportunity to develop professionally.
-This issue is not limited to these people alone – it’s a wider social issue affecting organisations and communities at large.
+One of the D&I issues is discrimination on grounds of age, existing in the job market for a long time and affecting people of different generations.
+While competition in the job market is becoming increasingly intense and the law prohibits discrimination in the workplace, in reality many people still face this issue when trying to find or keep a job or being denied the opportunity to develop professionally.
+This issue isn’t limited to these people alone – it’s a wider social issue affecting organisations and communities at large.
 So it’s important to be aware of how people are discriminated on grounds of age and to look for solutions promoting equal employment opportunities and professional growth for all age groups.

 This is a particularly significant issue in the EU and Latvia, with the average age going up and people working increasingly longer.
 According to the Central Statistical Office (CSP), in 2023 Latvia had slightly more than 260,000 people of working age in the 55–64 age group (around 14% of the population); 180,000 of those were employed.
 According to Eurostat, over 30% of the EU population are over 55 (35% of the entire population in Latvia, according to the CSP).
 Forecasts suggest the EU ageing rate will accelerate in the coming decades, with the percentage of older people rapidly increasing.
 So it’s important to be aware of the potential and value of older employees.

-What qualities determine a person’s value on the job market?
+What qualities determine a person’s value in the job market?
 What is the ideal worker in today’s organisations?
 What is the role of age?
 And what is it that prevents us from seeing the value of a 50-year-old worker?
 All these questions have become particularly relevant in recent years in the field of diversity management.
 While age discrimination is common in Latvia, age diversity challenges are often sidelined by the media highlighting other diversity dimensions such as gender, sexual orientation, ethnicity or disability.

 Share the article